NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 - 1 Byte: ID of the new endpoint
 - Variabel: Each Hop to the hub

+Only sent by the protocol.

 ### Add To/Remove From Group (8/9)

 Adds or removes an endpoint to/from a group for broadcasting to a group of specific devices.\
 Additional fields:
 - 1 Byte: ID of the group

+Can only be done at the interface of the hub, so the message is only sent by the protocol.

 ## Registration